 - Goods: Physical products that are shipped outside the country

-This refers to an individual or organization that sells goods or services into foreign countries.
+This refers to an individual or organization that sells goods or services in foreign countries.
 They are crucial players in the economy since they harness global market opportunities for business growth and sustainability.

 The Export Process Overview